Invarion/invarion-docs/docs/rapidplan/the-tools-palette/road-tools/the-road-tool/editing-the-shape-of-an-existing-road.md

 - Select the road by clicking on it once.
 This will make its control points visible.
 - Drag any of the control points until the road is the correct shape.
-- Remember that you can hold **SHIFT** to make the control points line up in a row.
+- Remember that you can hold **Shift** to make the control points line up in a row.

 In the image below, Road A is the original road.
 Road B has had the 2nd and 3rd control points adjusted to change the shape of the road.